pymor.tools.random¶

 object.
 This object is initialized automatically from a configurable default

-random seed during startup and can be obtained by calling get_rng
+random seed during startup and can be obtained by calling get_rng.

-The returned object is a subclass of numpy.random.Generator
+The returned object is a subclass of numpy.random.Generator and

 inherits all its sampling methods.

-To locally reset the global random number generator
+To locally reset the global random number generator in order to deterministically sample random

-numbers independently of previously executed code, a new random number generator
+numbers independently of previously executed code, a new random number generator can be created

-and installed by using it as a context manager.
+via new_rng and installed by using it as a context manager.
 For

 instance, to sample a deterministic initialization vector for an iterative